nexus-js/nexusHub/docs/deploymentInstructions.md

-# Deploy a dockerized distributed smartphone speaker composition using hyper.sh
+# Deploy a Dockerized distributed smartphone speaker composition using Hyper.sh

-In this workshop we will deploy a networked dice game to the internet using hyper.sh.
+In this workshop we will deploy a networked dice game to the internet using Hyper.sh.

 ## Installation and Setup